Stadium Merdeka: Football

-The first South East Asia Peninsular Games football tournament held in Stadium Merdeka was the opening match between Thailand and South Vietnam on December 15, with Thailand winning the game by 2–1.
+The first South East Asia Peninsular Games football tournament held in Independence Stadium was the opening match between Thailand and South Vietnam on December 15, with Thailand winning the game by 2–1.
 The stadium will host the rest of the matches as well as the final held on December 22, which ended with a tie between Burma and Thailand.
-In 1989, the Malaysian national football team won their fourth SEA Games goal medal, the first at the stadium.
+In 1989, the Malaysia national football team won their fourth SEA Games goal medal, the first at the stadium.

 The first Olympic qualification match held at the stadium was the preliminary round between Malaysia and Thailand on 12 October 1964, which resulted a draw.
 In 1980, the stadium was the venue for the Olympics qualifying tournament.
 On 25 March, the stadium witnessed the qualification of Malaysia at the 1980 Olympic Games.
 The national team won the match against South Korea by 2–1, thus qualifying the Olympic Games for the second time.
 However, due to the boycott led by the United States, the country did not participate in the final tournament.

 The first FIFA qualification match at the stadium was the match between Malaysia and South Korea on March 10, 1985.

 Followed by the completion of the Shah Alam Stadium in 1994, both Selangor FA and the Malaysian national team moved to the newly built stadium.
-The national team will then move to the Bukit Jalil National Stadium after its completion in 1998.
+The national team will then move to the National Stadium after its completion in 1998.

 The Malaysia Cup final was held again at the stadium since 1993, which was the match between Sarawak and Brunei in 1999, which resulted in a Brunei win 2–1.
 The stadium had never hosted any Malaysia Cup finals ever since.

-In February 2015, Kuala Lumpur FA returned to Stadium Merdeka for the first time in 17 years for the team's opening Premier League match of the season against Sabah.
+In February 2015, Kuala Lumpur FA returned to Independence Stadium for the first time in 17 years for the team's opening Premier League match of the season against Sabah.
 The last international match played at the stadium saw the Malaysian team drawing 1–1 with Cambodia in October 2001.